Intermittent fasting – briefly

 - is optimal individually, that is twenty-four hours of drinking water and tea is healthy for some, while fasting for a longer time can be better for others.

 Except in Russia, there are few if any clinical trials that prove that fasting works to gain health, but who would sponsor such a clinical trial?
 Has anybody ever done a clinical trial to prove that water is a cure for dehydration?
 Is there a clinical trial that proves that prunes have a laxative effect?

 Drs.
 Longo and Mattson refer to the clinical applications of fasting, particularly for the ageing.

 The term “intermittent fasting” can also refer to the practice of limiting the number of hours in the day that you eat.
-This sort of intermittent fasting restricts eating to an eight-hour window between eight in the morning and four o’clock in the afternoon.
-This may give the digestive system a daily rest of sixteen hours.
+This sort of intermittent fasting restricts eating to a specific window between specific hours of the day, such as eight in the morning and four in the afternoon.
+This may or may not be practical for you.
+This gives the digestive system a daily rest of sixteen hours.
 This method requires self-discipline.
 I have never tried it myself, but some people enthusiastically claim that it works for them.
 Try it for yourself and see.

 If you have a medical condition, see a doctor.

 Shelton, Dr. Herbert MD, “Fasting Can Save Your Life“, 1964, American Natural Hygiene Society